Last Updated on April 12, 2023 by Christine Kaaloa

 7. Alan Davis Beach

-Alan Davis Beach is more of a local beach tucked below the Makapu’u Lighthouse Trail.
+Alan Davis Beach is a secret local beach tucked below the Makapu’u Lighthouse Trail.
 It’s not a particularly lovely beach but it is a secluded cove surrounded by lava rock formations.
 It is nice for getting away to less touristy spots.
 The beach sand is on the gritty side and is not a place for swimming and splashing.
 Folks like to do light snorkeling here as the waters are gentle.
 It’s a great dog-friendly beach.

 Pele’s Chair is a rock is a giant rock situated five minutes overlooking the beach.
 It’s a lovely spot for to catch the sunset.
 Walking to the beach feels a little adventurous- from the Makapu’u Point Lighthouse parking lot, you’ll see a small worn dirt pathway weave its way through the wild brush landscape.
 The beach is an 8-minute short hike from the parking lot.
 You can find parking at the Makapu’u Lighthouse parking lot or park on the side of the highway.